Actuarial Standard of Practice No. 51

 3.4 Methods for Assessment of Risk

 If the nature of the actuary’s assessment of risk requires the selection of methods, the actuary should use professional judgment in selecting these methods.
-Methods may include, but are not limited to scenario tests, sensitivity tests, stress tests, and a comparison of an actuarial present value using a discount rate derived from minimal-risk investments to a corresponding actuarial present value from the funding valuation or pricing valuation.
+Methods may include, but are not limited to scenario tests, sensitivity tests, stochastic modeling, stress tests, and a comparison of an actuarial present value using a discount rate derived from minimal-risk investments to a corresponding actuarial present value from the funding valuation or pricing valuation.

 The actuary should take into account the degree to which the methods and models reflect the nature, scale, and complexity of the plan.
 In using professional judgment, the actuary may take into account practical considerations such as usefulness, reliability, timeliness, and cost efficiency.